Sumashree-pendela/Leave_Management_new/README.md

 ## Pending Functionalities

 The following features are still under development:
 - **Date Validation**: Implement date validation to ensure leave requests do not overlap with weekends or holidays.
 - **Email Notifications**: Set up email notifications to inform users about the status of their leave requests and updates.
-- **Availability Check**: Incorporate an availability check during the leave approval process to ensure leaves can be accommodated.